JaydipGabani/flappy/readme.md

 This app is a game similar to flappy bird.
+Test